meirisoda/school_fall2023/NTRN201/Files/Fad Diet Presentation Reviews/Fad Diet Presentation Reviews.md

 # Carnivore Diet
 ### What's involved with following this diet?
-Diet is essentially the eating of meats or  animal products every meal while excluding
+Diet is essentially the eating of meats or animal products every meal while excluding plant-based food.
+Can be expanded to include poultry, animal fats and seafood.
-plant-based food
 ### Who is it for?
 For people who want to lose weight.
 ### Is it backed by scientific research?